roffe/eznetes/README.md

 Contains deployments for `heapster`, `kube-dns` & `kubernetes-dashboard`.

-`Kube-DNS` deployment differs from the standard way as it's deployed with 3 services and 3 replicas, then kublet flag `--cluster-dns` is given with 3 servers so musl & libc has multiple servers to use for resolv in case one has stopped working.
+`Kube-DNS` deployment differs from the standard way as it's deployed with 3 services and 3 replicas, then kublets is configured with 3 DNS servers in `--cluster-dns` for redundancy.

 ## Apiserver loadbalancer example
 #### Haproxy